 About six months later, I started working as an activities assistant at a nursing home.
 I worked there for fifteen years.
 During that time, I also volunteered at other facilities that served senior citizens in the Sheridan area.
 I facilitated a support group for the visually impaired, taught Braille, and served on the advisory board to a trust fund that allowed visually impaired people and the agencies that served them to purchase adaptive equipment and services.
 I also joined the YMCA and a women’s singing group.
 In 2005 when I married my husband Bill, I quit my job and other volunteer obligations so I could write full time.

 My work has appeared in various publications including The Weekly Avocet and Magnets and Ladders.
 A romance novel, We Shall Overcome , was published in July of 2007 by iUniverse.
 A poetry collection, How to Build a Better Mousetrap: Recollections and Reflections of a Family Caregiver , was published in December of 2011, also by iUniverse.
 In August of 2014, my third book, That’s Life: New and Selected Poems was published by Finishing Line Press.
 A memoir, My Ideal Partner: How I Met, Married, and Cared for the Man I Loved Despite Debilitating Odds was published by DLD Books in August of 2016.
-All my books are available from Amazon and other online sources, but if you’d like to purchase an autographed copy from me, please use the contact form above.
+My fifth book, a novel called The Red Dress, was published in July of 2019.
+All my books are available from Amazon and other online sources, but if you’d like to purchase an autographed copy from me, please use the contact form.

 Bill and I made our home here in Sheridan.
 After we were married, Bill suffered two strokes: one in 2006 and one in 2007, leaving him unable to use his left arm and leg, and I cared for him at home for six years.
 In September of 2012, I was forced to move him to a nursing home because he was losing strength and getting harder to lift.
 A month later, he passed away.